 Just to show the yearly process with avocado trees and their response to chloride-damaged leaves, I’ve taken a couple photos of the same Hass tree as above, now in spring.
 These photos are also of the same branches on the north and south sides of the tree.

 This is the south side.
 Note that almost all of the leaves are new.
 The tree has grown them in the past month or two.
 And note that almost all of the old leaves that had tip burn have been shed.

 Now the north side:

 Some new leaves, but still many old leaves hanging on.
-This is because they weren’t as damaged as the ones on the south side, and so the tree still finds them useful.
+This is because they weren’t as damaged as the ones on the south side, and so the tree still finds them productive.
 Therefore, the tree doesn’t feel the need to put its energy into shedding them and growing new leaves to replace them — and is able to allocate more energy into flowering and fruiting.